Physical Activity Program for Breast Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on increasing physical activity, so it's best to check with the trial organizers or your doctor.

-Is physical activity safe for breast cancer survivors?
+What prior data suggests that this physical activity program is safe for breast cancer survivors?

 Who Is on the Research Team?